Four years after horrific luge crash, Emily Sweeney is determined to finish the race in Beijing

-The Sweeneys wanted to challenge their children, so the park was a prize they had to earn, and only if they conquered the board: the dreaded plank that stood close to 10 feet high and took her older siblings all summer to conquer.
+The Sweeneys wanted to challenge their children, so the park was a prize they had to earn, and only if they mastered the board: the dreaded plank that stood close to 10 feet high and took Emily’s older siblings all summer to conquer.

 The diving board was daunting, but Emily was unflinching.
 In a onesie with a donut around her waist, she climbed the ladder and jumped into the deep end with a poise that Megan and Ben, six and four years her senior, had yet to muster.
-The moment is ironed in Megan’s memory, because she’s seen her little sister throw herself toward her ambitions ever since.
+The moment remains in Megan’s memory, because she has seen her little sister throw herself toward her ambitions ever since.

 That drive took Emily Sweeney from a would-be theater kid who tried to escape her siblings’ shadows to a military police officer and a two-time Olympian.

-Nicknamed “Little Sweens” on the luge circuit after her older sister finished 22nd in singles at the 2010 Vancouver Olympics, Sweeney entered Beijing looking to compete and finish after a 2018 crash violently ended her competition.
+Nicknamed “Little Sweens” on the luge circuit after her older sister, who finished 22nd in singles at the 2010 Vancouver Olympics, Sweeney entered Beijing looking to compete and finish after a 2018 crash violently ended her competition.

 She was expected to contend for a medal, what would have been the first by an American woman since Erin Hamlin’s 2014 bronze and which could have eased the 2018 disappointment’s grip on her legacy.
-But after a rocky first two runs, including a second where she crashed and slid to the finish line, Sweeney will enter Tuesday’s final two runs ranked 28th of 34.
+But after a rocky first two runs, including a second during which she crashed and slid to the finish line, Sweeney will enter Tuesday’s final two runs ranked 28th of 34.

 “I'm pretty heartbroken.
 That's a rough one to take,” she said through tears.
 “That’s our whole goal, on the biggest stage of the sport, competing because we’re competitors, so it was very important for me to come here and compete.”

-For the past four years since her debut during the last Winter Games, Sweeney’s story has been bound to one of the worst crashes in recent luge memory.
+For the past four years since Sweeney’s debut during the last Winter Games, her story has been bound to one of the worst crashes in recent luge memory.

-It happened after a strong start on the last of four runs.
+It happened after a strong start on the last of four runs in PyeongChang.

 Sweeney, who was in 14th place, pushed her feet into the ice to brake as she came out of a notoriously confounding curve and lost control as she swerved across the ice.
 She hit the top of Curve 12 with her feet then crashed to the bottom of the turn on her neck before snapping off her sled and sliding to a stop.

-Spectators at the Alpensia Sliding Center fell silent, and Sweeney’s mother cried out in the stands near the finish line.
-For Megan, who was with her mother, the crash provoked memories of the 2006 accident that left Samantha Retrosi limp and concussed, and needing to be airlifted to a hospital; and Vancouver in 2010, where she was at the track when Georgian luger Nodar Kumaritashvili suffered a fatal training accident three days before her first run.
+Spectators at Alpensia Sliding Center fell silent, and Sweeney’s mother cried out in the stands near the finish line.
+For Megan, who was with her mother, the crash provoked memories of the 2006 accident that left Samantha Retrosi limp and concussed and needing to be airlifted to a hospital; and of Vancouver in 2010, when she was at the track where Georgian luger Nodar Kumaritashvili suffered a fatal training accident three days before his first run.

 When she saw Emily’s body flip, she dashed from the stands to the track.
 She had to know her sister could walk.
 She had to know she was alive.